Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 ### Known issues
 - Xiaomi devices (MIUI) often have issues passing the ctsProfile check, particularly China releases.
 This is under investigation...
 - If you're on Android Pie you will have to use Magisk v17.2+.
 Any version prior to that will not be able to change the required prop values.
-This is because if a change in Android Pie, and in Magisk v17.2 the resetprop tool has been updated for this change.
+This is because of a change in Android Pie, and in Magisk v17.2 the resetprop tool has been updated for this change.

 ### An option is marked as "disabled"
 A couple of the options in the `props` script will be automatically disabled in some circumstances.
 These are: